Infanta María de la Paz of Spain: Move to Bavaria

 On their way to Munich, Paz and her husband stopped in Paris and visited King Francisco. who was living in retirement in Épinay.
 In Bavaria, the couple settled in Nymphenburg Palace outside Munich.
 Prince Ludwig Ferdinand was not only a cousin of King Ludwig II, but was well liked by him and placed in charge of some the king's financial affairs.
 In Munich, when Paz met King Ludwig II of Bavaria, they conversed in French, and he gave her a warm welcome.
 Tragically, Paz's close relationship with the Bavarian ruler ended quickly.
 King Ludwig II was deposed and died under mysterious circumstances in 1886.
 He was succeeded by his only brother, Otto, who never truly ruled as king, since he had been declared insane in 1875.
 Otto's uncle, Prince Luitpold of Bavaria, served as Prince Regent.
 During the festivities for her arrival at the Bavarian court, Paz met Prince Luitpold, who would serve as Regent of Bavaria until his death in 1912.
 In Spain, Paz had already met two of Luitpold’s sons: Arnulf and Leopold.
 The latter was married to Gisela, Archduchess of Austria, daughter of Emperor Francis Joseph; Paz and Gisela became good friends.
-As with all member of the Bavarian royal family, Paz was related to Luitpold's eldest son Ludwig, who became king of Bavaria in 1913 as Ludwig III.
+As with all members of the Bavarian royal family, Paz was related to Luitpold's eldest son Ludwig, who became king of Bavaria in 1913 as Ludwig III.
 His wife Maria Theresia of Austria-Este was the half-sister of Queen Maria Christina of Spain.
 Paz also had friends among members of the ducal branch of the Bavarian House of Wittelsbach.